How To Sell Art On Pinterest: The Complete Guide

 Assuming you’re reading other articles that cover how to sell art on Pinterest, some of them will most likely tell you that it’s OK to convert an existing personal Pinterest account to a business one.

-However, I don’t think you should do that, and here is why:
+However, I don’t think you should use a personal account, and here is why:

 Even if you have a personal Pinterest account, the pins that fill its boards are probably all over the place.
-Unless each pin on such an account is about the art you’re trying to sell, don’t convert that account.
+Unless each pin on such an account is about the available pieces of art you’re trying to sell, don’t convert that account.

 It’s better to start fresh and create a brand new Pinterest Business Account that will accommodate only art-related pins.
-You want to show Pinterest that you’re on the platform to benefit your business and you’ll operate as a creator and not a consumer.
+You want to show Pinterest that you’re on that visual platform to benefit your business, and you’ll operate as a creator and not a consumer.

-Most importantly, a business Pinterest account comes with many perks, such as Business Analytics and many other tools for creators.
+Most importantly, a business Pinterest account comes with perks, including Business Analytics and many powerful tools for creators.

 3) SEO Optimize Your Pinterest Profile